42 Elm Row,

-In 1945 it had gone over to live perfomances as the Studio Theatre.
+In 1946 it had gone over to live perfomances as the Studio Theatre.
 Later names were Repertory Theatre, Festival Theatre, Broadway Theatre and Gateway Theatre.
-It was closed in around 1965 and was converted into a TV studio for a while.
+It was closed in around 1965.
+In 1969 it was converted into a TV studio for Scottish Television.

 In 1988 it was purchased by Queen Margaret University College, and the building was re-designed internally by the architectural firm Law Dunbar-Naismith Architects, into an International Drama Centre, the theatre was again known as the Gateway Theatre.
 It was closed in 2005 and in 2006 the University put forward plans to demolish the building apart from the façade to make way for student accommodation, and work began in 2012.

 On 3rd January 1981, Historic Scotland designated the Gateway Theatre a Grade C(s) Listed building.